DataBiosphere/cgp-deployment/README.md

 and *Boardwalk* in `dev` mode.

 Once the installer completes, the system should be up and running.
 Congratulations!
-Execute `docker ps` to get an idea of which containers are running.
+Execute `sudo docker ps` to get an idea of which containers are running.

 ## Post-Installation